ocaml/omd/README.md

 algorithm, interface or editorial policy changes, and `x` is for deeper changes.

-- 1.2.x might stop checking validity of HTML tag *names* and accept any XML-parsable tag name.
+- 1.3.x might stop checking validity of HTML tag *names* and accept any XML-parsable tag name.

+- **1.2.0** introduces options `-w` and `-W`.
+Fixes mostly concern subtle uses of `\n`s in HTML and Markdown outputs.

-- **1.1.2**: fix: some URL-related parsing issues.
+- 1.1.2: fix: some URL-related parsing issues.

 - 1.1.0 and 1.1.1: fix: some HTML-related issues.